Universal communication part II: channels with memory: Introduction

 In a previous paper \cite{YL_UnivModuloAdditive}, the problem of determining such a communication rate was addressed.
-This problem is similar to the source coding problem of setting a compression rate for an individual sequence.
+In general, the Shannon capacity \cite{HanVerdu} of the channel, $C(P_\tsubs{Y|X})$ is not attainable universally with feedback, when the channel is unknown. \onlyfull{This is exemplified in \cite{YL_UnivModuloAdditive} through the simple example of the modulo-additive channel with an unknown noise sequence, where the Shannon capacity of each channel individually is positive (the logarithm of the alphabet size), while the maximum reliable communication rate that can be guaranteed a-priori is zero.} The problem of determining a universally-achievable rate is similar to the source coding problem of setting a compression rate for an individual sequence.
+As in the universal source coding problem, due to the richness of the model family, there is a large gap between the performance that can be attained universally and the performance that can be attained without constraints, when knowing the specific model (the Shannon capacity) and this gap requires limiting the abilities of the reference system.
 Following the spirit of the ``finite state compressibility'' of Lempel and Ziv \cite{LZ78}, we proposed to set as a target, the best rate that can be reliably attained by a system employing finite block encoding (successively) over the infinite channel.
-The supremum of these rates is termed the Iterative-Finite-Block (IFB) capacity and denoted $\Cifb$.
-As in the universal source coding problem, due to the richness of the model family, there is a large gap between the performance that can be attained universally and the performance that can be attained when knowing the specific model, and without any other constraints.
-This gap requires limiting the abilities of the reference system\onlyfull{~(require that it be a finite state, or a finite block system)}.
-In general, the Shannon capacity \cite{HanVerdu} of the channel, $C(P_\tsubs{Y|X})$ is not attainable universally with feedback, when the channel is unknown. {This is exemplified in \cite{YL_UnivModuloAdditive} through the simple example of the modulo-additive channel with an unknown noise sequence, where the Shannon capacity of each channel individually is positive (the logarithm of the alphabet size), while the maximum reliable communication rate that can be guaranteed a-priori is zero.} This motivates considering the IFB capacity as an alternate goal.
-When the channel is stationary and ergodic, then the IFB capacity equals the Shannon capacity. \onlyfull{There are many ways \cite{YL_UnivModuloAdditive} to extend the concept of IFB capacity, but for the sake of simplicity this paper focuses on this basic model.}
+The supremum of these rates is termed the Iterative-Finite-Block (IFB) capacity and denoted $\Cifb(P_\tsubs{Y|X})$.
+When the channel is stationary and ergodic, then the IFB capacity equals the Shannon capacity.
+This motivates considering the IFB capacity as a goal.